auth0-tutorials/mvvm_viper/compare_mvvm_and_viper_architectures.md

 Same thing for the class extension that conforms to the _ContactsViewModelProtocol_ protocol.
 It's only notified that a new _Contact_ instance was added to the data source, so its work is to insert a new row in the table view - that's only an interface update.

-Now update your **AddContactViewController** file with the following code:
+Now update your **AddContactViewController.swift** file with the following code:

 ```swift
 class AddContactViewController: UIViewController {